DataIntelligenceCrew/koios-semantic-search/README.md

 FastText:

-	- Use thee following API to generate the FastTextDB https://github.com/ekzhu/go-fasttext
+	- Use the following API to generate the FastTextDB https://github.com/ekzhu/go-fasttext

 Warning: do not change Makefile flag orders [!!!]